Introduction

 Attfield argued that since none of these compounds contained hydrogen atoms, and because the only common element they contained was indeed carbon, these spectral features must originate from some form of elemental carbon.
 The common denominator was carbon.

-Opinion, as a consequence, began to swing back to Swan’s hydrocarbon proposal.
+As a consequence, scientific opinion began to swing back to Swan’s hydrocarbon proposal.

 Now Attfield could never be entirely sure that moisture (and therefore hydrogen) was totally absent in his experiments.
 At that time it was experimentally very difficult to ensure that all moisture had been purged from his equipment.
 This turned out to be a weak link.
-Attfield was forced to admit that the Swan bands observed, “could in principle”, be due to hydrogen impurities and therefore not due to C2.
+Attfield was forced to admit that the Swan bands he observed “could in principle” be due to hydrogen impurities and therefore not due to C2.

-And so the arguments against, and the challenges to, the carbon theory once more continued, with the pendulum of opinion swinging back to hydrogen and the acetylene theory.
+And so the arguments against, and the challenges to, the carbon theory continued once more, with the pendulum of scientific opinion swinging back to hydrogen and the acetylene theory.

 Be that as it may, the debates and objections continued unabated.
 It must have been difficult for chemists to accept the idea that carbon (i.e. graphite), considered to be one of the most refractory of materials, could be formed in the vapour phase and then emit light.
 The counter argument to this, of course, was that carbon could be formed in the gas phase relatively easily by decomposing any volatile organic compound!